TempleKing/MLLM-DeepFake-Detection/README.md

 - Ensure the folder contains both `Real` and `Fake` subdirectories (consistent with the file structure).

 ### 2. Step-by-Step Reproduction
-We recommend navigating through the folders in the orders.
+We recommend navigating folders in order.

 ### 3. Requirements
 - **API Key**: A valid Qwen (DashScope) API Key is required in the notebooks.